raystack/dagger/docs/docs/concepts/architecture.md

 _**ProtoHandlers**_

 - Proto handler handles the SerDe mechanism for protobuf data to Flink understandable Distributed Data format(Flink Row).
-- It recursively parses complex Kafka messages to Flink Row on the consumer side and Flink row to Kafka messages on the producer side.
+- It recursively parses Source specific messages to Flink Row on the consumer side and Flink row to Kafka messages on the producer side.
-- It does handle the Type conversion of data points.
+- Dagger supports serialization and deserialization of various data types ranging from primitives such as int, long, float, etc to complex types such as maps, nested messages, repeated types, etc.

 _**Post-Processor**_